adrianomars/TurretXY/README.md

 To test that the dual channel ADC initialized, the debugger was used to check that each register was configured correctly after the full initialization.
 Testing the ADC readings was done to ensure that the ADC was not impacted by noise or cross-talk.
 To test this, ADC values were printed to the serial monitor.

 #### ADC Registers after initADC()
-  - System Clock, VREFEN, PSC, ADC Voltage Regulator, Calibration, and ADC Enabled
+<h4 align="center">System Clock, VREFEN, PSC, ADC Voltage Regulator, Calibration, and ADC Enabled</h4>
 <p align="center">
   <img src="./images/RCC_CCIPR.PNG" alt="RCC->CCIPR">
   <img src="./images/ADC1_COMMON_CCR.PNG" alt="RCC->CCIPR">
   <img src="./images/ADC1_CR.PNG" alt="ADC1->CR">
 </p>

+The first image shows that the ADC was enabled in the system clock.
+The second image shows that VREFEN was enabled, and the PSC was set.
+The third image shows theat voltage regulator, calibration were successfully set and the ADC was enabled.

-  - ADC Configuration, ADC SQR1, and ADC Sample Cycle Length
+<h4 align="center">ADC Configuration, ADC SQR1, and ADC Sample Cycle Length</h4>
 <p align="center">
   <img src="./images/ADC1_CFGR.PNG" alt="ADC1->CFGR">
   <img src="./images/ADC1_SQR1.PNG" alt="ADC1->SQR1">
   <img src="./images/ADC1_SMPR1.PNG" alt="ADC1->SMPR1">
 </p>

+The first image shows that the CFGR was reset, ensuring the correct configuration was used.
+The second image shows that ADC channel 5 and 15 were enabled and that the length of conversions was 1 (this is two conversions since it is index 1 and the first index is 0).
+The third image shows that the sampling time was set to 247.5 ADC cycles (done to allow for more accurate and stable conversions).

 #### Testing readADC_All

-  - ADC Readings from potentiometers both maximum value:
+<h4 align="center">ADC Readings from potentiometers both maximum value</h4>

 <p align="center">
   <img src="./images/ADCreadingsMAXED.PNG" alt="Max ADC values using printf" width = 400>
 </p>

-  - ADC Readings from potentiometers both at lowest value:
+<h4 align="center">ADC Readings from potentiometers both at lowest value</h4>

 <p align="center">
   <img src="./images/ADCreadingsMIN.PNG" alt="Min ADC readings using printf">